Neil MacGregor, Director of the British Museum

 Neil MacGregor has been Director of the British Museum since August 2002 and has devoted particular attention to developing the Museum’s regional and international partnerships.

-Neil read French and German at New College, Oxford, and studied philosophy at the Ecole Normale Supérieure in Paris.
-He took an LLB in Law at the University of Edinburgh and was called to the Scottish Bar.
-He then decided to study 17th- and 19th-century art at the Courtauld Institute of Art in London, and for six years was a lecturer in the History of Art and Architecture at the University of Reading and a part-time lecturer at the Courtauld Institute of Art.
-In 1981 he became Editor of the arts periodical, The Burlington Magazine, and then in 1987 became Director of the National Gallery.
+Neil studied at Oxford and the Ecole Normale Supérieure in Paris, before going to the Courtauld Institute of Art in London to study 17th and 19th-century art.
+He was for six years a lecturer in the History of Art and Architecture at the University of Reading and a part-time lecturer at the Courtauld.
+In 1981 he became Editor of the arts periodical The Burlington Magazine.
+He became Director of the National Gallery in 1987.